 Students start work individually on research to become an expert on a sub-topic of their project.

-Individual research reports are finished and then culminated into the Preliminary Design Report and Presentation.
-First parts will be ordered and tested.
+Individual research reports are finished and then culminated in the Preliminary Design Report and Presentation.
+The first parts will be ordered and tested.

 On Senior Design Day, the students showcase the current status of their projects to the public.

-Additional parts are ordered for after the semester break.
+Additional parts are ordered after the semester break.

 (Winter break or summer break)